Where's My Refund?

 All refund checks and direct deposits are issued by the State Department of Finance.
-You can check your refund status by calling 801-297-2200 or 1-800-662-4335 (outside the Salt Lake area) between 8 a.m. and 5 p.m., Monday through Friday, or online at Taxpayer Access Point.
-To use this service, you'll need to provide the taxpayer ID number, amount of the return, and the federal adjusted gross income (FAGI) from your return.
+To check your refund status, login to Taxpayer Access Point, or call 801-297-2200 or 1-800-662-4335 (outside the Salt Lake area) between 8 a.m. and 5 p.m., Monday through Friday.
+To use Taxpayer Access Point, you'll need to provide your taxpayer ID number, the amount of the refund, and the federal adjusted gross income (FAGI) from your return.

 Certain situations may slow down the issuing of your refund.
-Common problems and their solutions are:
+Common problems and solutions are:

-- New address – If your check was mailed to an old address, it will be returned to the State Department of Finance.
-Contact the State Tax Commission (801-297-2200 or 800-662-4335) to get the check number.
+- New address – If your check was mailed to an old address, the post office will return it to the State Department of Finance.
+Contact the State Tax Commission (801-297-2200 or 1-800-662-4335) to get the check number.
 Then contact the Department of Finance at 801-538-3200 to have your check forwarded to your new address.

 - You owe state taxes for other years – If you owe on any other tax period or tax type, your refund will be applied to those balances.
-Any remaining amount will be refunded to you.
+We will refund any remaining amount to you.

-- You owe federal or state debts – Your refund may be applied to any outstanding federal or state debt.
-If you did not receive your refund, contact the State Tax Commission (801-297-2200 or 800-662-4335) to get the refund check number.
+- You owe other federal or state debts – We may apply your refund to any outstanding federal or state debt.
+If you did not receive your refund, contact the State Tax Commission (801-297-2200 or 1-800-662-4335) to get the refund check number.
 Then contact the Department of Finance at 801-538-3200.
 The Tax Commission does not have record of refunds applied to other debts.

-- Direct deposit errors – If the routing number and/or account number for your financial institution were incorrect on your return, your refund will be delayed.
-If your financial institution rejects your request for direct deposit, you will be sent a check by mail.
+- Direct deposit errors – If you entered an incorrect routing number and/or account number for your financial institution on your return, your refund will be delayed.
+If your financial institution rejects the direct deposit, we will send you a check by mail.

-- Error on your return – Occasionally, an error results in a smaller refund or you may owe additional tax.
-If your return was changed due to an error or other reason, you will receive a written notice.
+- Error on your return – Sometimes an error on a return results in a smaller refund or a tax-due balance.
+If we have to fix your return because of an error or other reason, we will send you a written notice.
 The notice will tell you how to contact the Tax Commission for more information.